GStreamer/gstreamer/sdk-android-tutorial-media-player.md

 }
 ```

-If it is unknown, the clip duration is retrieved, as explained in [Basic
+If it is unknown, the clip duration is retrieved, as explained in
-tutorial 4: Time
-management](Basic%2Btutorial%2B4%253A%2BTime%2Bmanagement.html).
-The
-current position is retrieved next, and the UI is informed of both
+[](sdk-basic-tutorial-time-management.md).
+The current position is
+retrieved next, and the UI is informed of both through its
-through its `setCurrentPosition()` callback.
+`setCurrentPosition()` callback.

 Bear in mind that all time-related measures returned by GStreamer are in
 nanoseconds, whereas, for simplicity, we decided to make the UI code